kbvaughn2000/kielvaughn.github.io/_posts/2020-07-12-Linux-Challenges.md

 ##### Question 7

 This one wants you to find a flag that contains 4bceb at the beginning of a file.
 Let's run **find / -type f -not -path "\*proc\*"  -exec grep -l "4bceb" {} \; 2> /dev/null**.
 This recursively searches in all files that contain 4bceb that are not in the proc directory and displays file names.
+We skip the proc directory as linux uses it to create directories for each running process and it will extend the time the scan takes to run.
 We end up with a few results as shown below.

 ![Task 4 Question 7 part 1](/assets/img/LinuxChallenges29.png)